 We get a lot of questions asking about the best time to visit Canyonlands National Park and what to expect each month of the year.

-Use our list below to learn more about what it’s like to visit the park during each season and month to help you plan your vacation.
+Keep reading to learn more about what it’s like to visit the park during each season and month to help you plan your vacation.

-We share a general travel guide, list of things to do, packing checklist, travel tips and weather information for the different seasons and months at Canyonlands National Park.
+We also share a general travel guide, list of things to do, packing checklist, travel tips and weather information for the different seasons and months at Canyonlands National Park.

 Canyonlands National Park is normally open year-round, 24 hours a day.
 Each district has its own visitor center with operating hours that change with the seasons.
-Some facilities close in winter.
+Some facilities close in the winter.

 BEST TIME TO VISIT CANYONLANDS NATIONAL PARK

 While there isn’t a bad time to explore Canyonlands, some seasons make visiting more enjoyable than others since most of your time will be outdoors.
+It’s important to know what the Canyonlands National Park weather will be like for the time you plan to visit the park.

 Spring at Canyonlands